 The health of any democracy depends on informed and engaged citizens.
-This section discusses the trends and the research done to understand why young Canadians tend to vote less than older Canadians, and how civic education can help get more young Canadians to the polls.
+This section discusses voter turnout trends and the research done to understand why young Canadians tend to vote less than older Canadians, and how civic education can help get more young Canadians to the polls.

 Trends in Overall Voter Turnout

-For several decades, there was a downward trend in overall voter turnout.
-Before the 1990s, voter turnout was at 70% or higher in most federal elections.
-The voting rate declined in the years after that, and reached a record low of 59% in 2008.
+Before the 1990s, voter turnout was 70% or higher in most federal elections.
+Voting rates declined in the following years, hitting a record low of 59% in 2008.

-In 2015, voter turnout for youth (aged 18 to 24) increased the most of any age group: compared with 2011, over half a million more young Canadians voted.
+Overall voter turnout in 2015 reached 68.3%, and turnout for youth aged 18 to 24 increased the most of any age group.
+Over half a million more young Canadians voted than in 2011.

-But, in 2019, youth voter turnout decreased by 3.2 percentage points.
-Could it signal a downward shift in the trend?
+But in 2019 and 2021, overall voter turnout decreased by 1.3 and 4.4 percentage points, respectively.
+Youth voter turnout fell at an even greater rate, by 3.2 and 7.2 percentage points.
+Could this signal a downward shift in youth voting trends?
 Or could it be a sign that participation is stabilizing?

 Voting Trends by Age

 One thing has remained true in the last decade: there is a significant turnout gap between younger and older demographics.
-In 2015, the turnout for young voters was more than 20 percentage points lower than that for people in the 65 to 74 age group.
+In 2011, the turnout for young voters was more than 35 percentage points lower than that for people in the 65-to-74 age group.

-In 2019, the gap between these age groups increased, with youth at 25 percentage points lower than the 65 to 74 age group.
+In 2021, the gap between these age groups narrowed slightly; youth turnout was 28 percentage points lower than that for the 65-to-74 age group.

-Voting is habit-forming.
-If a person votes in their first election, they will probably be a life-long voter.
-On the other hand, if someone does not vote in their first election, they will probably not pick up the habit later in life.
+Voting is habit forming.
+If a person votes in the first election after they turn 18, they will probably be a lifelong voter.
+On the other hand, those who do not vote in that first election are unlikely to pick up the habit later in life.

 This graph represents the results of a study conducted with three cohorts of eligible voters between 1965 and 2011.